P2PSP/core/src/ios/readme.md

 - Go to `p2psp/src/ios/lib` and run `ln -s /usr/local/Cellar/openssl/[your_version]/ openssl`

 Then you can open the project file in `p2psp/src/ios/p2psp-ios/p2psp-ios.xcodeproj` with **XCode 7** (or above) and run it.

+## Somethig went wrong?

+- Go to `Xcode Targets > Your Target > Build Phases > Link Binary With Libraries` and remove libboost.a and MobileVLCKit.framework and add them again.

+- In Xcode Build Settings for your project go to Library Search Paths (`LIBRARY_SEARCH_PATHS`) or Header Search Paths (`HEADER_SEARCH_PATHS`) and check if the libraries path here is the same where you have the libraries (if not, you can add the new one manually).